sanchuanhehe/ark-tools/README.md

 This extension contributes the following settings:

-- `arktsTools.jdkPath`: The absolute path to jdk.
-- `arktsTools.hdcPath`: The absolute path to hdc.
 - `arktsTools.ohpmPath`: The absolute path to ohpm.
 - `arktsTools.hvigorPath`: The absolute path to hvigor.
 - `arktsTools.codelinterPath`: The absolute path to codelinter.